Mohammed-A-F/se3131-practical-project-saleh-alzayed-mohammed-aldosari-bassam-rayan/README.md

 **Rayan Alhamdan**
 ##
-This a homework we have take it in Formal specification course with **dr.Mohammed Assiri** in 2022.
+This a homework we have taken it in Formal specification course with **dr.Mohammed Assiri** in 2022.